Chamonix is known as the adventure capital of the world for good reason.

-Whether you like water-based sports, gravity sports or air-borne adventures, there's something to suit people of every ability and level of experience.
+The whole valley is one massive playground with limitless options of ways to get your kicks, whether you like water-based sports, gravity sports or air-borne adventures, there's something to suit people of every ability and level of experience.

 Here are a few of our favourites.

 Running may seem like more of a fitness chore than an adventure sport to many people but then they’ve not seen Kilian Jornet (widely regarded as the GOAT trail runners) in action!

 Chamonix is the home of trail running, with countless high altitude paths and stunning ridges to traverse.

 There are a number of specialised trail running camps and retreats that you can join to get the benefit of coaching and guided runs.
 Be warned though, it’s addictive - next thing you know you’ll have added the UTMB to your bucket list.